deconst/deconst-docs/developing/terminology.rst

     Example: ``https://developer.rackspace.com/sdks/cloud-servers/getting-started/``.

-  layout
+  template
-    Template of common markup that surrounds each presented page with navigation, brand identity, copyright information and anything else that's shared among some subset of each site.
+    Common markup that surrounds each presented page with navigation, brand identity, copyright information and anything else that's shared among some subset of each site.

   metadata envelope